leopauly/leopauly.github.io/index.md

 As an engineer and researcher, my interests lie in Applied Artificial Intelligence (Applied AI), with a focus on Computer Vision & Deep Learning.
 Over the years, I have worked on AI applications in different domains, including Space, Robotics, Edge Computing, Autonomous Systems & Human-Computer Interaction (HCI).
 <br>
 <br>
 Previously, I was a Research Fellow in 'AI & Autonomous Systems' with the <a style="color: #4285F4" href="https://www.rami-group.co.uk/team" >RAMI Group</a> at City University of London.
-Before that, I was a Research Associate at the University of Luxembourg with the <a style="color: #4285F4" href="https://cvi2.uni.lu/" >CVI<sup>2</sup> Research Group</a>, focussing on 'Space Autonomous Systems'.
+Before that, I was a Research Associate at the University of Luxembourg with the <a style="color: #4285F4" href="https://cvi2.uni.lu/" >CVI<sup>2</sup> Research Group</a>, focussing on 'Autonomous Space Systems'.
 I hold a PhD in Robotics & AI from the University of Leeds, UK (2021) and a Bachelor’s degree in Electronics & Communications Engineering from Cochin University of Science & Technology, India (2015).
 </p>
 </font>
 </div>